Funding for open access monographs and edited volumes

 - Funding may be partial, i.e. combined with other sources of finance.

-- Funding approval is only valid for the current calendar year.
+- Funding approval is only valid for 12 months from the date of approval.

 - The OA publication may also be published in parallel as a print edition.
 Note that the costs for this cannot be met by the fund.
 The OA version must be published at the same time as or before any print version.

 - An application for funding to cover publication costs may be submitted as soon as a concrete contract offer has been received.
 The order of financing largely depends on the date of invoices.
-Applications are decided on a quarterly basis.
+Decisions on complete applications are made on a ongoing basis.

-- To apply, please complete and submit the application form (Microsoft Word, about 110 KB) along with additional relevant documents (review, contract, copy of the invoice) to firstname.lastname@example.org.
+- To apply, please complete and submit the application form (PDF, about 1,8 MB) along with additional relevant documents (review, contract, copy of the invoice) to firstname.lastname@example.org.

-The Open Science Office is responsible for dealing with applications and verifying compliance with the formal funding criteria.
-Applications are considered and decided at the end of each quarter by the Rectorate’s quality assurance representatives for OA funding at Leipzig University.
+The Open Science Office is responsible for dealing with applications and verifying compliance with the funding criteria.
+The review takes place in a rolling process.

 The Rectorate’s representatives responsible for the publishing fund for OA monographs and edited volumes are currently: